 Plitvice Lakes is one of the oldest and most beautiful national parks in Croatia, and you shouldn’t visit it unprepared, here you can find everything that you need to know when visiting the park.
 There are several ways you can get to Plitvice Lakes National Park on your own.
-Be it by car, bus or train, your journey will be easier if you prepare on time.
+Be it by car or bus, your journey will be easier if you prepare on time.
 So, we made a detailed guide about travelling from Split to Plitvice Lakes National Park.
 Both Split and Plitvice Lakes are a must-see if you ever find yourself in the lovely little country of Croatia!

 Here are the possible options of travelling between Split and Plitvice Lakes National Park: